Stytch

 Are users able to navigate end to end?

-In web2, designers can often rely on established patterns to provide users with context without needing extensive content or explanations.
-However, feedback highlighted the need for extra education and guidance, a design choice that web3 products often take at the expense of simplicity.
+In web2, designers can often rely on established patterns to provide context and guidance.
+The feedback given revealed a strong need for explicit explanations, a design choice that web3 products often take at the expense of simplicity.

 Look and feel